“How on earth can you afford to travel full time?”

 Here’s how we do it.
 And we spoke to some other nomadic families to see how they were able to become full time travelers.
 Each of them tells their own story.

-Employed and working remotely (Digital nomads)
+Employed and working remotely (Digital nomad family)

 The Kemp family